PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/jetson.md

 Once compiled, the C++ inference library is generated in the directory specified by `CMAKE_INSTALL_PREFIX`

-## How to Build and Install FastDeploy Python Library on Nvidia Jetson Platform
+## How to Build and Install FastDeploy Python Library

 Prerequisite for Compiling on NVIDIA Jetson: